barrel-db/barrel-platform/apps/couch_changes/README.md

 couch_changes
 =====

-`_changes` handler for couchdb with view changes support.
-This code live standalone since it is mixes dependencies from couch_httpd and couch_mrview.
+This app serves as a `_changes` handler for couchdb with support for view changes.
+This code is a standalone since it has mixed dependencies from both couch_httpd and couch_mrview.

 Build
 -----